swcarpentry/python-novice-gapminder/index.md

 ## Stage 0 - Assumptions

 *   Audience
-    *   Graduate students in numerate disciplines
+    *   Graduate students in numerate disciplines from cosmology to economics
-    *   Understand very basic statistics (mean, correlation)
+    *   Who understand very basic statistics (mean, standard deviation, correlation coefficient)
-    *   Have manipulated data in spreadsheets and interactive tools like SAS
+    *   And have manipulated data in spreadsheets and with interactive tools like SAS
-    *   Have _not_ programmed beyond CPD (copy-paste-despair)
+    *   But have *not* programmed beyond CPD (copy-paste-despair)
+*   Constraints
+    *   One full day 09:00-17:00
+        *   06:30 teaching time
-*   Requirements
+        *   1:00 for lunch
-    *   Full day: 06:30 teaching time (plus 1:30 for lunch and two coffee breaks)
+	*   0:30 total for two coffee breaks
-    *   Learners use their own machines
+    *   Learners use native installs on their own machines
+        *   May use VMs or cloud resources at instructor's discretion
+        *   But must keep native local install as an option
     *   No dependence on other Carpentry modules
-        *   In particular, no knowledge of shell or version control
+        *   In particular, must not knowledge of shell or version control
     *   Use the Jupyter Notebook
         *   Authentic tool used by many instructors
         *   There isn't really an alternative
-        *   Even people who have seen a bit of Python before will learn something
+        *   And means that even people who done seen a bit of Python before will probably learn something
 *   Data
     *   Use the gapminder data throughout
-    *   Break into multiple files by continent
+    *   But break into multiple files by continent
+        *   To make display of output from examples tidier (use Australia/New Zealand, which is only two lines)
+        *   And allow examples showing use of multiple data sets
-*   Pandas instead of NumPy
+*   Focus on Pandas instead of NumPy
+    *   Makes lesson usable by both Data Carpentry and Software Carpentry
     *   Genuine novices are likely to want data analysis
-    *   People with some prior experience:
+    *   And people with some prior experience:
-        *   Will accept data analysis as an authentic task
+        *   will accept data analysis as an authentic task
-        *   Are unlikely to have encountered Pandas, so they'll still get something useful out of the lesson
+        *   And are unlikely to have encountered Pandas, so they'll still get something useful out of the lesson

 ## Stage 1 - Desired Results